Updated Summer 2020

 Guests are highly encouraged to PRACTICE docking The Buzz.
 It is much bigger than the Herbie and is very much a “pahty bahge.” (emphasis on the “bahge” part).
 Please use the dock bumpers when he is tied up at the back deck or the dock on shore.
 Please treat him with care and love.

-A copy of The Buzz’ owners’ manual as well as a manual about his 50 hp Yamaha engine can be found in the rainbow colored binder in the bookshelf on Crescent.
+A copy of The Buzz’ owners’ manual as well as a manual about his 50 hp Yamaha engine can be found with the other owners manuals in the bookshelf on Crescent.

 Part One: When opening for the season, you need to turn the gas lines on.
 There are the two places to do this, and both are behind the fridge.
 First pull the fridge away from the wall…